LIM KOK HOON

 Kok Hoon was a very bright student who soon rose against all these odds.
 Even while at Form 4, he was the head of the St. John’s Ambulance Brigade, and at Form 6 was the editor of the school newspaper called “Suara Maktab.”
 While everyone else was busy panicking and studying for examinations, Kok Hoon would be cool and calm, working on the Suara Maktab.
-Since his home did not offer a peaceful and proper environment, Kok Hoon would study in his school until late night.
+Since his home did not offer a peaceful and proper environment, Kok Hoon would study in his school until late at night.
 And he did pass well in all his examinations at the college.

 Head of St. John’s Brigade, 1966

 As soon as Kok Hoon accepted the Faith he joined his other Bahá’í friends in spending much time studying the Writings, with guidance coming from Nagaratnam.
 Kok Hoon’s first teaching activities were carried out in the company of Nagaratnam and Phung Woon Khing in Alor Setar and Jitra areas, often visiting the rubber plantation settlements.
-When Kok Hoon became independent, he undertook teaching activities in and around Alor Setar when he was able to ride bicycle.
+When Kok Hoon became independent, he undertook teaching activities in and around Alor Setar when he was able to ride a bicycle.

 As Kok Hoon was picking up momentum in the teaching field, everything had to come to an abrupt ending.
 The moment Kok Hoon’s father came to know that he had accepted the Bahá’í Faith, he was beaten and thrown out of the house.
 Rather than losing hope in life, Kok Hoon dedicated himself to teaching the Faith.
 That opened a new phase in his spiritual life.
 His first services were when he went into the jungles at the age of twenty in 1964, at the behest of Hand of the Cause of God Dr. Muhajir.
 From 1964 to 1966 Kok Hoon made frequent visits to the Asli areas, starting with the Kampung Chang in Perak.
 The Kampung Chang experience opened his eyes.
 He saw the dire need of human resources to spread the glad tidings among the very receptive Asli believers and decided to dedicate himself to serve the Faith in their midst.
-Using Perak as the springboard, he later spread his wings into the Asli areas in the states of Kelantan, Selangor and Pahang.
+Using Perak as the springboard, he later spread his wings into the Asli areas in the states of Kelantan, Selangor, and Pahang.
 He willingly and knowingly undertook this perilous path of service at a time when there was the grave danger of the banned communists and the soldiers still shooting at each other in the jungles.
 Although he knew that any inadvertent encounter with either of them meant instant death, he still courageously went ahead leaving his fate in the hands of Bahá’u’lláh traveling by foot, from one Asli village to another which sometimes took two full days to reach the destination.

 From urban dwelling into the Asli jungles.

 It was not an easy path of service for a youth, born and brought up in a town, and now having to live in a very hostile environment.
 The terrain was so vicious that by the time he reached the other village his shoes would be torn into shreds and he often needed another pair to walk back.
-To move from one village to another involved traversing thick jungle foliage, and getting exposed to wild animals, leeches and snakes.
+To move from one village to another involved traversing thick jungle foliage, and getting exposed to wild animals, leeches, and snakes.
 There were times he slept the nights on the trees to avoid soldiers, communists and wild animals.
 As for food, he had to satisfy with whatever food he could find and even surviving several times on bad food, and at times no food at all.
 There will be only water with no salt or spice, and the food he ate tasted way off from what he had consumed in the towns.
-When no animal was trapped, he lived on tapioca that was either baked or smashed into coarse flour.
-With Kok Hoon consuming tapioca for breakfast, lunch and dinner and sometimes supper with no salt or sugar, his feet would swell up.
-Kok Hoon’s intention in sharing his hard life in the jungles was not to complain, but to stress that one has to be happy in the teaching field, whatever comes by.
+When no animal was trapped, he lived on tapioca that was either baked or smashed into a coarse flour.
+With Kok Hoon consuming tapioca for breakfast, lunch, and dinner and sometimes supper with no salt or sugar, his feet would swell up.
+Kok Hoon’s intention in sharing his hard life in the jungles was not to complain but to stress that one has to be happy in the teaching field, whatever comes by.